anyaevostinar/SymbulationEmp/docs/dev/getting-started.md

     will also provide the command to create the branch.
 Copy/paste/run and you should be set.

-5. Periodically update your branch from the main Symbulation master
+5. Periodically update your branch from the Symbulation main
     branch:

-        git pull upstream master
+        git pull upstream main

     (This pulls in all of the latest changes from whatever we've been doing on the upstream branch- important especially during periods of fast change or for long-running pull requests.)

-6. Run the tests and/or build the docs *before* pushing to GitHub:
+6. Run the tests *before* pushing to GitHub:

-        make doc test
+        make test

     Make sure they all pass!